jundalisay/spblist/content/en/spiritual/principles/intro/chapter-02.md

 Unlike the original Marxism which was economic and social in nature, the version adopted by Lenin emphasized the military aspects, leading to the Red Army.

-## The Religion of the German Masses: Nazism
+## The Belief System of the German Masses: Nazism

 Founder | Hitler
 --- | ---